 By Jibility Co-Founder Chris Benthien

-We usually talk about using the Jibility method and tool for creating strategic roadmaps for business, IT, digital transformation and such like.
+We usually talk about using the Jibility method and tool for creating roadmaps for business and IT strategies.
 But it’s a method that can be applied to all sorts of problems, including a corporate response to the COVID-19 pandemic.

-Below is an example response roadmap with over 145 actions and a step-by-step guide, developed by our core team in the early days of the pandemic.
+Below is an example response roadmap with over 145 actions and a step-by-step guide, developed by our core team in the first quarter of 2020.
 We hope that this can serve as a starting point for many other organizations out there who are striving to create, pivot and maintain a strategic plan for their pandemic response.

 Creating a Corporate Pandemic Response Roadmap